That fellow cat lover wrote: "I would like to comment on your article about the sick cat whose owner waited 4 days to take her animal to the vet.

-Those are very thoughtful words and I can appreciate someone taking the time to think about it and write to Dr. Jon.
+Those are very thoughtful words and I can appreciate someone taking the time to think about it and write to Dr. Debra.
 I'm sure he was appreciative of her comment.

 On the other hand, this woman was ignorant and didn't care about saving the cat.
 There were other options for her that she didn't take.

 You know what is really annoying?
 All too often I'll see a family or individual go to the pet store and spend a lot of money on a new pup.
 It can be hundreds of dollars.
 They spent all their money on the pup with NO consideration to what else the pup might need.
 The pup then goes to the vet for a minor fixable problem and they can't afford to deal with it.
 Some of these pups are euthanized.
 This is shameful.
 Why not adopt and save the money that would have been spent buying a dog so it could be put toward good use for the dog's care and nutrition?

 Wow!
 That is a lot to take in, don't you think?
 The Conclusion

 Veterinarians often see people who lack the resources to do their best for their pets.
 I can tell you that from my own personal experience.
 When this happens, we generally give these pet owners some options for the best treatment along with some other options that would work with their available resources.
 For instance, many local shelters offer lower cost care, along with extended credit or payment plans.